aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 13. Use the **Sign out and sign in with a different account option** to sign in as **aaduser1** account you created and configured for multi-factor authentication earlier in this lab.

     >**Note**: This time, you will be presented with the **Suspicious activity detected** message.
-Again, this is expected, since this account is configured with multi-factor authentiation.
+Again, this is expected, since this account is configured with multi-factor authentication.
 Considering the increased sign-in risk associated with the use of ToR Browser, you will have to use multi-factor authentication.

 14. Use the **Verify** option and specify whether you want to verify your identity via text or a call.